Medical school tutoring

 Contact Dr. Jill Genobaga by email at jgenobaga@llu.edu

-Peer tutors that provide one-on-one support in academic content, health and wellness, and Step study accountability.
+Peer academic coaches that provide one-on-one support in academic content and Step study accountability.
 Services provided either in-person or on Zoom depending on student preference.

-Peer tutors that provide study question strategy and review through Zoom and in-person group settings.
+Peer coaches that provide study question strategy and review through Zoom and in-person group settings.

-Approval is not required to submit a tutor request.
 You may request a tutor at any time.
-Requests are received by the Academic Support Team office and students are paired with a STRIVE mentor who best fits your needs.
+Approval is not required to submit a PAC request.
+Requests are received by the Office of Academic Support and you are paired with a PAC who best fits your needs.
 We are usually able to pair you within 24 hours.

-Peer tutors are second, third, and fourth-year medical students.
-Tutors must be in good academic standing and demonstrate expertise in specific content areas.
+Peer academic coaches are second, third, and fourth-year medical students.
+Coaches must be in good academic standing and demonstrate expertise in specific content areas.

-How often may I meet with a STRIVE mentor?
+How often may I meet with a PAC?

-Arrangements such as time and location of tutoring are made between mentors and learners.
-You will work with your STRIVE mentor to determine a schedule.
+Arrangements such as time and location of coaching are made between coaches and learners.
+You will work with your PAC to determine a schedule.

-How do I become a STRIVE mentor or group tutor?
+How do I become a PAC or group coach?

-If you are interested in becoming a tutor, please contact SMtutoring@llu.edu.
+If you are interested in becoming a coach, please contact jgenobaga@llu.edu

-As a STRIVE mentor or group tutor, you must demonstrate expertise in the content area you tutor, be in good academic standing, complete all hiring requirements as defined by Human Resources before compensation can be provided, and complete an orientation session prior to the first tutoring session.
+As a PAC or group coach, you must demonstrate expertise in the content area you coach, be in good academic standing, complete all hiring requirements as defined by Human Resources before compensation can be provided, and complete an orientation session prior to the first tutoring session.

 Student Resources